kmolLin/object_detection/README.md

 ```

 ### 4. Generate Training Data
-With the images labeled, it¡¦s time to generate the TFRecords that serve as input data to the TensorFlow training model.
-This tutorial uses the xml_to_csv.py and generate_tfrecord.py scripts from [Dat Tran¡¦s Raccoon Detector dataset](https://github.com/datitran/raccoon_dataset), with some slight modifications to work with our directory structure.
+With the images labeled, itãƒ»s time to generate the TFRecords that serve as input data to the TensorFlow training model.
+This tutorial uses the xml_to_csv.py and generate_tfrecord.py scripts from [Dat Tranãƒ»s Raccoon Detector dataset](https://github.com/datitran/raccoon_dataset), with some slight modifications to work with our directory structure.

 First, the image .xml data will be used to create .csv files containing all the data for the train and test images.
 From the \object_detection folder, issue the following command in the Anaconda command prompt:
 ```